 Whether you are a thrift store, consignment store or vintage retailer, you have a wide range of duties across several departments.
-From receiving and approving donations, sorting, pricing and finally merchandising items, the use of a smart checklist will improve the performance of your store…and your bottom line.
+From receiving and approving donations, sorting, pricing and finally merchandising items, using a Checklist for Thrift Stores will improve the performance of your operations…and your bottom line.

-Use this sample checklist as a guide to start or update your store audit program.
+Use this sample Checklist for Thrift Stores as a guide to start or update your store inspection program.

-- The parking lot is free of trash, cracks and potholes?
+- Parking lot is free of trash, cracks and potholes?

-- The sidewalk is clean, swept/shoveled and in good repair?
+- Sidewalk is clean, swept/shoveled and in good repair?

 - Exterior signs clean and in working order?

 - Landscaping, if applicable is maintained?

 - Window signage is up to date with current promotions?